Second-Last/rast/rast/README.md

 ## Grammar

-In arithmetic expressions, operator precedence is as follows, where unary minus `-` has highest precedent
+In arithmetic expressions, operator precedence is as follows, where unary minus `-` has highest precedence

 ```text
 '*' > '+' '-' > '=' '<' '<=' '=' '<>' '>=' '>' > '~' > '/\' > '\/' > '=>'